ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## input_format_values_interpret_expressions {#settings-input_format_values_interpret_expressions}

 Turns on the full SQL parser if the fast stream parser can't parse the data.
-This setting is used only for [Values](../../interfaces/formats.md#data-format-values) format at the data insertion.
+This setting is used only for the [Values](../../interfaces/formats.md#data-format-values) format during data insertion.
 For more information about syntax parsing, see the [Syntax](../../query_language/syntax.md) section.

 Possible values:

-- 0 — The functionality is turned off.
+- 0 — Functionality is turned off.

     In this case, you must provide formatted data.
 See the [Formats](../../interfaces/formats.md) section.

-- 1 — The functionality is turned on.
+- 1 — Functionality is turned on.

-    In this case, you can use an SQL expression as a value, but ClickHouse inserts the data much slower this way.
-If you insert only formatted data, then ClickHouse behaves as the setting value is 0.
+    In this case, you can use an SQL expression as a value, but data insertion is much slower this way.
+If you insert only formatted data, then ClickHouse behaves as if the setting value is 0.

 Default value: 1.

 **Example of Use**

-Let's try to insert the [DateTime](../../data_types/datetime.md) type value with the different settings.
+Insert the [DateTime](../../data_types/datetime.md) type value with the different settings.

 ```sql
 SET input_format_values_interpret_expressions = 0;